Europe floods: Death toll over 110 as rescues continue

 “One has to assume that under the circumstances some people didn't manage to escape," he said.

-Authorities said late Thursday that about 1,300 people in Germany were still listed missing, but cautioned that the high figure could be due to duplication of data and difficulties reaching people because of disrupted roads and phone connections.
+Authorities said late Thursday that about 1,300 people in Germany were listed as missing, but they cautioned that the high number could be due to duplicated reports and difficulties reaching people because of disrupted roads and phone service.

-In a provisional tally, the Belgian death toll rose to 12, with 5 people still missing, local authorities and media report early Friday.
+In a provisional tally, the death toll in Belgium rose to 12 and five people were missing, local authorities and media reported early Friday.
+Most of the drowning victims were found around Liege, where the rain hit hardest.

+Thousands of people remained homeless in Germany after their houses were destroyed or deemed at-risk by authorities, including several villages around the Steinbach reservoir that experts say could collapse under the weight of the floods.

-The governor of North Rhine-Westphalia state, Armin Laschet, has called an emergency Cabinet meeting Friday.
-The 60-year-old's handling of the flood disaster is widely seen as a test for his ambitions to succeed Merkel as chancellor in Germany's national election on Sept.
+The governor of Germany's North Rhine-Westphalia state, Armin Laschet, called an emergency Cabinet meeting Friday.
+The 60-year-old's handling of the flood disaster is widely seen as a test for his ambitions to succeed German Chancellor Angela Merkel after the country's national election on Sept.
 26.

+Malu Dreyer, the governor of Rhineland-Palatinate state, said the disaster showed the need to speed up efforts to curb global warming.
+She accused Laschet and Merkel’s center-right Union bloc of hindering efforts to achieve greater greenhouse gas reductions in Germany, Europe’s biggest economy and a major emitter of planet-warming gases.

 Steinmeier called for greater efforts to combat global warming.